Battista Pallavicino

 Battista Pallavicino (died 12 May 1466) was a Roman Catholic prelate who served as Bishop of Reggio Emilia (1444–1466).

 Biography

-Battista Pallavicino was a member of the Lombard branch of the Pallavicino family, a lineage in northern Italy with longstanding ties to both the Catholic Church and regional political life.
-On 19 October 1444, during the papacy of Pope Eugene IV, he was appointed Bishop of Reggio Emilia.
-His episcopacy took place during a period of ecclesiastical reform and political tension in northern Italy, in which he played a stabilizing role within his diocese.
+On 19 October 1444, Battista Pallavicino was appointed during the papacy of Pope Eugene IV as Bishop of Reggio Emilia.

 He died suddenly of apoplexy (a brain hemorrhage) on 12 May 1466, and was buried in the crypt of the cathedral of Reggio Emilia.

 Works

 Battista Pallavicino was the author of a number of works: